ioannalachana/academic_presentation_agent/README.md

-# 🎓 Academic Presentation Agent — Web App
+#  Academic Presentation Agent — Web App

-A web tool anyone can use (no Python knowledge needed).
+A web tool anyone can use.
 Upload a research paper → get a slide outline, poster layout, and downloadable PowerPoint.

 **Powered by Google Gemini (free API).**

 ---

-## 🚀 Deploy to the internet in 5 minutes (free)

 ### Step 1 — Push to GitHub
 1. Create a new repo at [github.com](https://github.com)